Lead a Field Trip!

 - Trip meeting address*

 - Specific driving directions to the meeting place

 - Cell phone number where you can be reached on the day of the trip (this will only be shared with staff and trip participants)

 - Web link to a Google map of the meeting location (if you have or can make one)

 - What should participants bring and wear on the trip?*

 - Are there bathroom facilities on the trip?*

 - Are there any additional web links or information that may be useful to participants?

-Field Trip Director
+Director of Field Trip Program

 Christine coordinates the many facets of the Foundation’s vibrant Field Trip Program.
 Passionate about showcasing Wisconsin’s amazing natural treasures, she has organized well over 2,000 Field Trips since joining NRF in 1997.